daniel-whymark/whymark_dot_net/README.md

 # Whymark_dot_net :globe_with_meridians:
 Source code for the [whymark.net](https://whymark.net/) websites (and mirrors) with links to various related services or resources.

 Flat, minimalistic responsive design.
+The goals were maximum speed, minimum filesize and enhanced code-readability.
 There's no JS, only plain HTML and CSS.
 No frameworks of third-party requirements.

-The goals were speed and code-readability.

 ## Config
 ### Third-Party Customisation